openid/AppAuth-iOS/README.md

 ## Auth Flow

-AppAuth supports both manual interaction with the Authorization Server where you need to perform your own token exchanges, as well as convenience methods that perform some of this logic for you.
-This example uses the convenience method which returns either an `OIDAuthState` object, or an error.
+AppAuth supports both manual interaction with the authorization server where you need to perform your own token exchanges, as well as convenience methods that perform some of this logic for you.
+This example uses the convenience method, which returns either an `OIDAuthState` object, or an error.

 `OIDAuthState` is a class that keeps track of the authorization and token requests and responses, and provides a convenience method to call an API with